Mindgreppers/lifemaker_web/content/_index.md

 - Children of all families are children of the Integral Family
 - Wellbeing of every member is wellbeing of the Integral Family

-## Philosophy of Lifemaker: Who am I really?
+## Philosophy: Who am I?

-> **I am** (indivisible, integral, unborn, undying, formless, limitless, timeless, eternal Self, present equally, everywhere).
-I am, with everyone.
+> **I am** (Existence, indivisible, integral, unborn, undying, formless, limitless, timeless, eternal Self, forever same, omnipresent, transcendental). **I am (Existence), with everyone (Co-existence).**

-We wish this statement to be be a direct experience and realisation for everyone.
-Like Moses, Jesus, Buddha, Prophet Mohammed, Krishna and so many others.
-We wish everyone to be a Master and Knower, and their knowing manifested in their relationships, family and work.
+Every one, has the same nature of Self within, because it is our True nature.
+This revelation is equally accessible to everyone, and we experience it in moments as pure Happiness or Love.
+Can this state be spontaneous and continuous?
+Moses, Jesus, Buddha, Prophet Mohammed, Krishna, Nanak, Rumi, Osho, Krishnamurthy, Ramana Maharishi and millions of others throughout our history have experienced and shared this with us for our benefit, *in different ways*.
+Everyone can be a Master and Knower, and their knowing be beautifully manifested in their relationships, family and work.
+This is what we, as modern humans, wish for present and future Humanity.

-You can read more about Lifemaker's philosophy and its backing, by all major relegions and philosophies [here](/philosophy)
+You can read more about the philosophy of non-duality and duality and its backing, by all major relegions, prophets, masters and philosophers [here](/philosophy)

+## Interested in Lifemaker?
+Let us do an initial exploration of possibilities together

+  - Please read the content on our website and blog
+  - Get in touch with us personally through Email, watsapp, video or voice call - ([Lifeline](/lifeline))
+  - (Coming soon) Use [Online forum](/forum) to ask any questions about Life or Lifemaker, get to know us, and the concept, integrate perspectives etc.
+-

 ## What's happening now?

 * Lifeline counselling for Life support - gathering experts and spreading the word for seekers to reach out
 * Work on the website, blog, charter of living
+* Setting up the online forum
 * Networking with people from across the world
 * Workshops on demand
 * Starting the development of the daily self check app (which will help people analyse and improve themselves daily as their personal guide)